chandanhpcic/docs/source/manual/how-tos/ipv6_tunnelbroker.rst

 Step 1 - Add GIF tunnel
 -----------------------

-To configure OPNsense start with adding a new gif interface.
+To configure Reticen8 start with adding a new gif interface.
 Go to :menuselection:`Interfaces --> Other Types --> GIF` and click on **Add** in the upper tight corner of the form.